 This is a boutique luxury resort run by a German/Vietnamese couple that envelops its visitors in a world removed from everything else.
 Intimacy and privacy are key here, and all 21 villas have been arranged so that each is hidden from the others.
 The rooms themselves, with thatched roofs and open bathrooms, are meticulously clean, and the attention to detail is outstanding.
 Cham-style statuettes and paraphernalia adorn the beautifully maintained, lush gardens.
 The restaurant serves Vietnamese and western food at reasonable prices, and overlooks the stunning pool.
 The beach bar serves small snacks.
 The Ratinger Löwe restaurant next door is claimed by some to be the best German restaurant in Vietnam.
 Cham Villas was selected as ‘Vietnam’s finest hotel 2009’ by the Vietnam Travel website.

-Blue Ocean Resort Phan Thiet
+Ocean Dunes Resort Phan Thiet